jamesray1/resume/README.md

 I was a consultant pitching for funds for a contest for solar agroprocessing in developing countries.
 This was more of a project that took about a few days work in around late 2015.

-### Founding Principal Tutor at TuWorks

-July 2012–2016

-Tutoring students from preschool to master's level in renewable energy engineering at UNSW.
-Tutored several university students.
-Subjects that I have taught include: academic writing, renewable energy engineering courses such as Wind Energy Converters and Electricity Industry Operation and Control; Excel, chemistry, physics, maths, English.
-Read more <a href="https://tuworks.co/" target="_blank" rel="noopener noreferrer">here</a>.

 ## Education